cefn/allyourx/allyourx/README.markdown

 ### Hosts and Ports

-The use of the client-side javascript libraries in a server-side javascript environment such as Jack, or simply Rhino running in a Java servlet, is specifically anticipated.
+The use of the client-side javascript libraries in a server-side javascript environment such as Node, Jack, or simply Rhino running in a Java servlet, is specifically anticipated.

 Prototyping to date has taken place running in the Plain Old Webserver Xulrunner-based webserver (also available as a Firefox plugin).
 The Appenginejs project provides a proof of concept of running javascript on Google App Engine which is perhaps a better target for long term centralised hosting.